PrairieLearn/PrairieLearn/docs/elements.md

 #### Details

+If the attributes `max-incorrect` and  `min-incorrect` are not used, all the incorrect answers are displayed.

 Three different `permutation-mode` are available:

 * `any`: in this mode, if `n` is the total number of answers, each answer dragged and submitted by the student is given `1/n` points, and the ordering of the answer tile does not matter.
 That is, any permutation of the answers are accepted.
 * `html-order`: in this mode, the ordering of the answer tiles submitted by the student must match the ordering of the `pl-answer` options within the HTML file.
 There is no partial credit for this option.
 * `ranking`: in this mode, the `ranking` attribute of the `pl-answer` options are used to check answer ordering.
 Every answer tile *X* should have a `ranking` integer that is less than or equal to the answer tile immediately below *X*.
 That is, the sequence of `ranking` integers of all the answer tiles should form a *nonstrictly increasing* sequence.
 If `n` is the total number of answers, each correctly ordered answer is worth `1/n`, up to the first incorrectly ordered answer.

 #### Example implementations